 The DRA does not prescribe a form for a general notarial bond.
 The bond must, however, be in writing and prepared by a notary public.
 It must be executed either:

 A general notarial bond must be registered at the deeds registry within three months after the date of its execution.
 Failure to do so will result in application of the hardening period – that is, in the event of insolvency arising within six months of the date of when the bond was lodged for registration, it will not confer any security.

 A special notarial bond for tangible movable property must identify and describe the property secured in a manner which makes it readily recognisable.
 The DRA does not prescribe a particular form for this bond.
 It must be registered in the manner prescribed in the DRA and must be registered at the deeds registry within three months after the date of its execution.
 Failure to do so will also result in the application of the hardening period.

 The Director of Civil Aviation will record a mortgage over an aircraft on the production of a deed of mortgage and payment of the prescribed fee.
 The mortgage is recorded in the register kept by the Director of Civil Aviation.
 There are no prescribed formalities for an international interest which is registered according to international practice.
 IDERAs are not registered with the Director of Civil Aviation; however, it is common practice to file them together with the deed of mortgage.

 A deed of mortgage over a ship must be presented to the Registrar of Ships and registered in the South African Ships Register.

-There are no formalities for a cession in security, which is validly created once the agreement to cede security has been concluded.
+There are no formalities for a cession in security, which is validly created (and in general, perfected) once the agreement to cede security has been concluded.
 This means that it is relatively simple to give security over most intangible movable property such as claims, shares and cash.